notaryproject/notaryproject.dev/README.md

 Visit this link to launch it - [Gitpod.io IDE-Notary](https://gitpod.io/#https://github.com/notaryproject/notaryproject.dev).
 Start building, previewing, and making changes to this repository.

 ## Contributing
 We welcome contributors to contribute to The Notary Project website!
-We are actively enhancing this site, so we encourage interested individuals to join us.
-Whether you're interested in updating code or improving documentation.
-If you encounter any issues or want to share any ideas, simply open an issue/PR or  let us know by joining our [Slack Community](https://app.slack.com/client/T08PSQ7BQ/CQUH8U287/).
-If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](https://github.com/notaryproject/notaryproject.dev/blob/main/CONTRIBUTING.md).
+We are actively enhancing this site, so we encourage interested individuals to join us and contribute code and documentation.
+If you encounter any issues or want to share any ideas, please open an issue/PR.
+You can also provide feedback by joining our [Slack Community](https://app.slack.com/client/T08PSQ7BQ/CQUH8U287/).
+For more information, see the [contribution guide](https://github.com/notaryproject/notaryproject.dev/blob/main/CONTRIBUTING.md).

 ## Join Us
 Join our growing community around the world!
 Check out our official [Blogs](https://notaryproject.dev/blog/).
 Join our [Slack community](https://app.slack.com/client/T08PSQ7BQ/CQUH8U287/) - `#notaryproject` channel for any assistance and discussions.
 And follow us on [Twitter](https://twitter.com/NotaryProject).